Archive-42/ARCHIVE-OCT/_DOWNLOADS/git-docs/content/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/merging-multiple-user-accounts.md

 ---
 title: Merging multiple user accounts
-intro: 'If you have separate accounts for work and personal use, you can merge the accounts.'
+intro: "If you have separate accounts for work and personal use, you can merge the accounts."
 redirect_from:
   - /articles/can-i-merge-two-accounts/
   - /articles/keeping-work-and-personal-repositories-separate/